-- The recipe below calls for roasting the salmon.
+- Other ways to cook the salmon.
+The recipe below calls for roasting the salmon.
 You can also:

 - Use a sous vide method.
 Marinate salmon for 30 minutes (add a teaspoon or two of olive oil).
 Sprinkle with salt.
 Sous Vide at 130-132F with the following timing: if salmon is 1/2-1 inch thick, cook minimum 20 minutes, maximum 30 minutes; if salmon is 1-2 inches thick, cook minimum 30 minutes, maximum 40 minutes.
 When finished, remove skin from salmon, our on glaze and add garnishes.